-If a Provider becomes aware of a suspected breach, the Provider must notify Health Plan within 24 hours by emailing Health Plan upon the discovery of the incident.
+If a non-Medi-Cal enrolled Provider becomes aware of a suspected breach, the Provider must notify Health Plan within 24 hours of discovery of the incident/breach.
+Notify Health Plan's PIU upon the discovery of the incident/breach by emailing or calling the Privacy Officer at the following email or phone number.